RunestoneInteractive/thinkcspy/_sources/Strings/StringMethods.rst

 String Methods
 --------------

-We previously saw that each turtle instance has its own attributes and a number of methods that can be applied to the instance.
-For example, we wrote ``tess.right(90)`` when we wanted the turtle object ``tess`` to perform the ``right`` method to turn to the right 90 degrees.
+We previously used a few functions like ``print()`` and ``input()``.
+A **method** is a function that is attached to a specific Python object.
+To access this function, we write the object, then a dot ``.``, and then the name of the method.
 The "dot notation" is the way we connect the name of an object to the name of a method it can perform.
+For example, we can write ``ss.upper()`` when we wanted the string ``ss`` to perform the ``upper()`` method to create an upper-case version of itself.

-Strings are also objects.
+Remember that Strings are objects.
 Each string instance has its own attributes and methods.
 The most important attribute of the string is the collection of characters.
 There are a wide variety of methods.
 Try the following program.

 .. activecode:: chp08_upper